 Messages

 Error messages, warnings or informational error messages are also modelled in the Software Factory, with the possibility to define a translation, severity and location.
-This applies to both messages that are sent from functionality (code templates) and messages that are caused by the database, such as constraints and checks.
+This applies to messages that you add to your functionality (code templates) and messages caused by database errors, such as constraint errors.

-Example of a message as it may appear in an end product.
+Example of a message as it may appear in an application

 To model a message: